manufactured-solutions/MASA/README.md

 ====

-We welcome any feedback regarding MASA and bugs in the code and errors or omissions in the documentation can be reported to masa-dev \@ ices.utexas.edu.
-Requests and contributions are welcome at the same e-mail address.
+We welcome any feedback regarding MASA and bugs in the code and errors or omissions in the documentation can be reported as a ticket on github.
+Requests and contributions are welcome at the location.
 Ideally, please include the following information:

     the version number of the MASA library (versioning information can be obtained by running the masa_version binary located in the bin/ directory of a local MASA installation)